CAMPBELLTOWN LOCAL COURT

 Need expert representation at your next campbelltown court appearance?

-Have you been charged with a criminal offence at Campbelltown Local Court?
-If you’ve been served with a Court Attendance Notice to attend Campbelltown Court, seek legal advice as soon as possible.
+Have you been served with a Court Attendance Notice to attend Campbelltown local court?
+Our experienced Campbelltown lawyer will provide you the legal representation you need to obtain a good outcome in your matter.
 The sooner you act, the sooner your matter can be done with.
-Don’t let this weigh on your mind any longer than it needs to.
-You can find information about the Campbelltown local court on this page.
+You can find information about the Campbelltown local court and contact the best Campbelltown lawyer on this page.

-You are required to attend Court every day your matter is listed — unless you have legal representation and they ask for you to be excused on the next occasion.
+Unless you have legal representation and your lawyer asks for you to be excused on the next occasion you are required to attend Court every day your matter is listed.
 If the court excuses you, you won’t have to attend the next mention.
-However, you still have to attend your hearing or sentencing.
+However, you will still need to attend your hearing or sentencing.

 Campbelltown Local Court Contact Details